-- any alteration to this published time must be given to the team leaders concerned as soon as possible. - a separate notice must be displayed on the Finals range and the official information board. - a public announcement must be made giving notice of the amended times
+- any alteration to this published time must be given to the team leaders concerned and the media as soon as possible. - a separate notice must be displayed on the Finals range and the official information board. - a public announcement must be made giving notice of the amended times.

-9.14.7 LATE OR "ABSENT" SHOOTER
+9.14.6 LATE OR "ABSENT" SHOOTER